 Tailhade was a colorful character in another sense too, in that he was addicted to opium – an affliction which he proudly admitted, asserting that the substance didn’t cause visions or nightmares, but instead revealed “the less-known parts of the user’s own imagination, memories and personality.”

-Certainly less controversial than Tailhade was the author of the text for the fifth of Florent Schmitt’s works that make up the “Poèmes des lacs” grouping.
+Certainly less controversial than Tailhade and his poetry was the author of the text for the fifth of Florent Schmitt’s works that make up the “Poèmes des lacs” grouping.
 Actually, comparatively little is known about Jean Forestier, the author who provided the text for Demande (“A Request”) – a piece otherwise known as Sur le lac du Bourget.